tobiscr/application-connector-manager/README.md

 Happy Kyma-ing! :)
 ```

-Kyma installation is ready, but the moduele is not yet activated.
+Kyma installation is ready, but the module is not yet activated.
 ```bash
 kubectl get kymas.operator.kyma-project.io -A NAMESPACE    NAME           STATE   AGE